Arnold Sommerfeld: Munich

 As for Sommerfeld's once patriotic views, he wrote to Einstein shortly after Hitler took power: "I can assure you that the misuse of the word ‘national’ by our rulers has thoroughly broken me of the habit of national feelings that was so pronounced in my case.
 I would now be willing to see Germany disappear as a power and merge into a pacified Europe."

-Sommerfeld was awarded many honors in his lifetime, such as the Lorentz Medal, the Max-Planck Medal, the Oersted Medal, election to the Royal Society of London, the United States National Academy of Sciences, Academy of Sciences of the USSR, the Indian Academy of Sciences, and other academies including those in Berlin, Munich, Göttingen, and Vienna, as well as having conferred on him numerous honorary degrees from universities including Rostock, Aachen, Calcutta, and Athens.
+Sommerfeld was awarded many honors in his lifetime, such as the Lorentz Medal, the Max Planck Medal, and the Oersted Medal, and election to the Royal Society, the National Academy of Sciences, the Academy of Sciences of the USSR, the Indian Academy of Sciences, and other academies including those in Berlin, Munich, Göttingen, and Vienna, as well as having conferred on him numerous honorary degrees from universities including Rostock, Aachen, Calcutta, and Athens.
+He was elected an Honorary member of the Optical Society in 1950.
 He was nominated for the Nobel Prize 84 times, more than any other physicist (including Otto Stern, who got nominated 82 times), but he never received the award.

-Sommerfeld died on April 26, 1951 in Munich from injuries after a traffic accident while walking with his grandchildren.
-The accident occurred at the corner of Dietlindenstrasse and Biedersteiner Strasse near his house which was located at Dunantstrasse 6.
-He is buried at the Nordfriedhof close to where he lived at the time.
+Sommerfeld died on 26 April 1951 in Munich from injuries after a traffic accident while walking with his grandchildren.
+The accident occurred at the corner of Dietlindenstraße and Biedersteiner Straße, near his house which was located at Dunantstraße 6.
+He is buried at the Nordfriedhof, close to where he lived at the time.

 In 2004, the center for theoretical physics at the University of Munich was named after him.